 Like many people, I suspect, I’ve taken a while to come to terms with the current situation.
 A mixture of anger, disbelief and, occasionally, excitement about opportunities.

-Like many in live arts I started thinking relatively early on about live streaming and filming as a replacement for my lost income.
+Like many in live arts I started thinking relatively early on about filming as a replacement for my lost income.
 Just logic, right?
 I was in the very lucky position of being able to get the gear together, have been learning the technology and am now in a position to do it, fine, well for me anyway….
-Live streaming is not a concert experience though, I think that’s a given, the emotional stimulus isn’t the same.
+Film is not a concert experience though, I think that’s a given, the emotional stimulus isn’t the same.
 The excitement of knowing you have at least attendance in common with other people in the room and, more hopefully, a shared set of values perhaps as much as the shared experience.
 Maybe we take this as evidence to ourselves that in a world (or perhaps just country) where some sections of culture feel like they have to constantly fight their corner, that there’s some reassurance other people place similar value on the things which make your life better.
-A live stream or pre-recorded concert can’t match all of those experiences.
+A pre-recorded concert can’t match all of those experiences.

 I began to understand how powerful art was (in my case music) when I was maybe just slightly pre-teen.
 The output of my Walkman was like a physical place for me, a place between the headphones, as tangible as that, a place I could go which was always comfortable and happy.
 I’m not sure it was ever about the lyrics of the songs (it was mostly songs and I have a terrible short-term memory), it was the physical qualities of the sound which I enjoyed, the collection of frequencies eliciting a response, a balancing of my emotions.
 That balancing of emotions from recorded and amplified sound is something I still rely on now, a function that allows me to be more creative, more confident and, hopefully, more productive.
 Isn’t that something we should be aiming for in presenting art during the virus?